wsurles/shiny_workshop/app_histogram/README.md

   ))
 ```

 Set the breaks to be the **input$n_breaks**.
-This value is passed from the selection input into the server file and the plot is regenerated everytime the selection changes. **as.numeric** just changes the character a to number.
+This value is passed from the selection input into the server file and the plot is regenerated every time the selection changes. **as.numeric** just changes the character to a number.
 ```s
 shinyServer(function(input,output){